September 25th

 Meaning of the subhAShita:

-He who plucks the unripe fruit from the fruit trees, he not only doesn't acquire their juices but spoils its seed as well.
+He who plucks the unripe fruit from the fruit trees, not only doesn't acquire their juices but spoils its seed as well.

 Commentary: